mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   "Linyu?"
 She called loudly, suddenly remembering hae.
 "Linyu?!"

   She lifted herself up by one arm and scurried around the house looking for where Linyu might have gone.
-There was no sign of hae listener and Liffa's robes were still in the washroom. *Thi left.
-But there's still so much I don't know about hae.*
+Liffa's robes had been left in the washroom and there was no other sign of Linyu.

-  With some hesitation, she decided to carry on with her day and look for Linyu later.
+  With little time to spare that day, she resolved to carry on with her day and have Jes, the operator, send a message to look for hae.
 Pomri would give her an earful on the whole journey if she was late for her own appointment.
-She quickly grabbed her senate robes from the bedroom and filled an oiled wood canteen of water, stuffing them in her bag, and walked outside into the foggy morning.
+She quickly grabbed her senate robes from the bedroom and filled a copper canteen of water, stuffing them in her bag, and walked outside into the foggy morning.

+  She approached the stable, calling, "Laen-Laen," but she heard nothing.
+She checked the stable and Laen-Laen was gone.

+  She panicked and called again, louder and further than before, "Laen-Laen!"

-  She approached the stable, calling, "Laen-Laen," and he made three short whoops to wake up.
+  There was no answer, but from a distance she spotted the silhouette of something lying underneath Liffa's ziyu tree.
+She ran toward them calling Laen-Laen once again, and he made three short whoops to wake up.

-  "You awake yet?" she asked him as she entered the stable.
-Nestled between Laen-Laen's stretching legs was Linyu, just barely awake.
+  "Why are you all the way out here, Linyu?"
+She asked before seeing Linyu curled up between Linyu's stretching legs and beginning to awaken.
+The wooden listener was still on hae ear.

   "Linyu, what are you doing out here?"

-  Thi started to talk but remembered the pain as only a whisper emerged.
-Thi cleared hae throat gently and tried again.
+  Thi started to talk but remembered the pain in hae throat as only a whisper emerged.
+Thi cleared it gently and tried again.

-  "Warm," thi said with a scratch of a voice, holding hae hand against Laen-Laen's belly.
+  "Tree," thi said with only the scratch of a voice, holding haeself up against the ground.

   "I was so worried where you had gone."

-  "Why?"

-  She was perplexed.
+  "Why?" thi asked, and surprised her.

   "Why?
 Because you're... alone.
 And I have no clue where your parents are...
-And you can't scream for help."
+And you can't call for help."

   "Am.
 Fine," thi said with conviction.
-Mel's preplexion was renewed.
+Melna's preplexion was renewed.
 Such an independent child could surely not have come from Heiko. *But then how did thi get here?*, she thought.

+  "Well, anyway, I need to take Laen on a big trip to Shaki today."

+  "Shaki?"

+  "Yes.
+It's quite far and there are a few things I must attend to there, so I might not be back for a while.
+I know someone in the city who can look after you while I'm gone."

+  "With.
+You," thi said.

+  "You want to go with me?"

+  Thi nodded earnestly in boundless appreciation of the clarity of a plan and a person to trust, but Linyu had no way to tell her and Melna would never have understood.

+  "No. It's much too dangerous.
+It's better if you stay here with Jes."

+  Thi stood up now and approached her.
+"With.
+You," thi insisted.

+  She didn't have the time to argue, and thought it might be good to understand more about this mysterious child with a listening device.
+She stooped to hae height and placed her hands on hae shoulders.

+  "I don't know how much you remember or know about the world right now, but I need you to understand something if you're going to be traveling with me.
+I am a senator from Heiko, and I was accused of keeping the obscura a secret to hoard food.
+We must keep a low profile to avoid danger.
+Do you understand?"

+  Thi nodded back.

-  "Well, we're going on a big trip today so let's eat up to prepare," she told hae.
+  "Good.
+Now we don't have much time so let's eat up to prepare.
+Just follow wherever Laen goes and you'll be safe," she told hae.
 She ran toward the garden to fetch whatever vegetables might still be living, with the saffa in toe guiding Linyu's path.

   "You like these, right Laen?" she asked him, pointing at the vast field of pohua.
 He sniffed the stems, hungry but loyal in his patience.